-Major business change - Section 1031 treatment (like kind exchanges) which allowed the trade-in of a truck, for example, on a replacement without recognizing gain, has ended for personal property.
+Major business change 2019/20 - Section 1031 treatment (like kind exchanges) which allowed the trade-in of a truck, for example, on a replacement without recognizing gain, has ended for personal property.
 It continues for real property.
 This is a significant change!
 However, most personal property can now be expensed without depreciating over many years.
 Be sure to see the above link "Defer tax".

 Residents of NY, NJ and DE, all high graduated tax rate states, will fare worse than PA residents under the new law because PA is a relatively low, flat rate state.